netdata/netdata/docs/visualize/create-dashboards.md

 Charts in dashboards are [fully interactive](/docs/visualize/interact-dashboards-charts.md) and synchronized.
 You can pan through time, zoom, highlight specific timeframes, and more.

-Move any card by clicking on their top panel and dragging them to new a location.
+Move any card by clicking on their top panel and dragging them to a new location.
 Other cards re-sort to the grid system automatically.
-You can also resize any card by grabbing the bottom-right corner and dragging to its new size.
+You can also resize any card by grabbing the bottom-right corner and dragging it to its new size.

 Hit the **Save** button to finalize your dashboard.
 Any other member of the War Room can now access it and make changes.